 Karlstad is a wonderfully compact Swedish city, built on a grid pattern with wide, tree-lined streets, avenues, promenades and squares.
 Karlstad has a "big city" feel, with many quality hotel and other accommodation options, with the advantage that Karlstad’s many attractions are just a short walk away: shopping streets, malls and arcades, culture, historical sites, urban nature activities, parks, transport and amenities.
 Don’t forget that this is child-friendly Sweden and children are welcome everywhere in Karlstad.

 250 kilometres north of the polar circle the summer sun shines for almost two months without going down, while the polar nights offer the most intense northern lights that can be found.
-You can do slalom skiing here until midsummer, or spend the night in a magnificent hotel built out of ice.
+You can do slalom skiing here until midsummer, or spend the night in a magnificent hotel built from ice.
 The kingdom of contrasts is a hackneyed phrase, but Kiruna is the original.

 Kristianstad - in the middle of nature and with nature in the middle of town!
 Renaissance town in the heart of Kristianstads Vattenrike.
 Experience nature from naturum Vattenriket visitor center, or safari by boat, jeep, bike or by foot.
 Nature activities in all seasons – for instance eagle safari in winter or crane safari in spring.
 The town centre with hotels, cafés, restaurants and culture activities is situated within five minutes walk.
 Within a short distance from Kristianstad you find incredible fishing spots, miles of beaches, perfect golf courses and bike routes!